mikeperri/api-wrapper/README.md

 The requestDefaults parameter will be passed to [request.defaults](https://github.com/request/request/tree/v2.69.0#requestdefaultsoptions).

 ### Overriding request options
+You may need to set more options for the request module, for example, HTTP headers.

-You can also pass different options to the request module for a particular endpoint.
+You can set options for all calls to an endpoint when creating the wrapper:
 ```
 ApiWrapper = require('api-wrapper');